oracle/node-oracledb/doc/api.md

 connections initially created is zero even if a larger value is specified for `poolMin`.
 Also in these cases the pool increment is always 1, regardless of the value of [`poolIncrement`](#createpoolpoolattrspoolincrement).
-Once the number of open connections exceeds `poolMin` and connections are idle for more than the [`poolTimeout`](#propdbpooltimeout) seconds, then the number of open connections does not fall below `poolMin`.
+Once the number of open connections exceeds `poolMin` then the number of open connections does not fall below `poolMin`.

-A fixed pool size where `poolMin` equals `poolMax` [is strongly recommended](#conpoolsizing).
-This helps prevent connection storms and helps overall system stability.

 ##### Example